Forms and Applications

 • Obtain one letter of reference

-New Family Handbook:
+New Family Hand Book

 Are you a new family to the 4-H program?
 Or do you have a new family in your club?
 This handbook provides a great resource to new 4-H families so please look it over and share it!

-Parent and Leaders Association Forms:
+Parents and Leaders Association

-Participating Disc Catalog:
+Participating Disc Catalog

 Information can be found HERE.

-Record Book Forms:
+Record Book Forms

 For more information about Trempealeau County 4-H Record Books check out the website HERE.
 Below are the guidelines and forms to help with completing your book, but not the actual pages (the pages can be found on the Record Book website).